Eugene School District 4J: School district structure

-School choice policy
+Open school choice policy

-Choice is a key element of the Eugene School District, which is home to several alternative education programs (sometimes known as magnet schools, in Eugene such programs are called "alternative schools") including five language immersion programs in four languages—Spanish, Japanese, French and Chinese.
 The district's sometimes-controversial open school choice policy means that families who live in the district may enroll their children in any 4J school, provided there is space available.
 Most parents choose to have their children attend the neighborhood school near their home, but others elect to enroll their children in a different neighborhood school or in an alternative school.
 For students requesting enrollment in a school other than their own neighborhood school, open slots are granted in an order determined by the district's annual school choice lottery.

+The district is home to several magnet schools, officially known as "alternative schools."
+These include five language immersion programs in four languages—Spanish, Japanese, French and Chinese.

 School programs

 Alternative schools and language immersion

 Among the district's 20 elementary schools, five schools immerse the students in a foreign language for half or all of the day: River Road/El Camino del Rio Spanish/English dual immersion, Buena Vista Spanish immersion, Yujin Gakuen Japanese immersion, Charlemagne French immersion and, starting in fall 2017, a Mandarin Chinese language immersion program.
 Language immersion offerings continue K–12, allowing students to continue their intensive Spanish, French or Japanese programs through middle school and high school.
 The Chinese immersion program launching in 2017 is planned to grow to continue through middle and high school.
 The district also has two non-language-immersion alternative (magnet) elementary schools that have no neighborhood catchment area and enroll students solely by request and lottery placement: Corridor Elementary School and Family School.
 Eugene International High School offers programs within three of the district's four regional high schools — Churchill, Sheldon and South Eugene.
+Early College and Career Options (ECCO) is a school that offers alternative educational pathways.
+The school is an inclusive environment and serves grades 10-12.